AutoML: A Survey of the State-of-the-Art

 \subsection{Data Collection}

-ML's deepening study has led to a consensus that good data must be available; as a result, numerous open datasets have emerged.
-In the early stages of ML's study, a handwritten digital dataset, i.e., MNIST \cite{mnist}, was developed.
-After that, several larger datasets like CIFAR-10 and CIFAR-100 \cite{cifar10} and ImageNet \cite{imagenet} were also developed.
+ML's deepening study has led to a consensus that high-quality datasets are of critical importance for ML; as a result, numerous open datasets have emerged.
+In the early stages of ML study, a handwritten digital dataset, i.e., MNIST \cite{mnist}, was developed.
+After that, several larger datasets like CIFAR-10 and CIFAR-100 \cite{cifar10} and ImageNet \cite{imagenet} were developed.
 A variety of datasets can also be retrieved by entering the keywords into these websites: Kaggle \footnote{https://www.kaggle.com}, Google Dataset Search (GOODS) \footnote{https://datasetsearch.research.google.com/}, and Elsevier Data Search \footnote{https://www.datasearch.elsevier.com/}.

-However, it is usually challenging to find a proper dataset through the above approaches for some particular tasks, such as those related to medical care or other private matters.
+However, it is usually challenging to find a proper dataset through the above approaches for some particular tasks, such as those related to medical care or other privacy matters.
 Two types of methods are proposed to solve this problem: data searching and data synthesis.